 Until next time, study fiercely!

-For example, this is what you see when you tap on the word “suit:”
+For example, if you tap on the word "crois," you'll see this:

-And FluentU’s “learn mode” lets you learn all the vocabulary in any video with quizzes.
-Swipe left or right to see more examples for the word you are learning.
+Practice and reinforce all the vocabulary you've learned in a given video with FluentU's adaptive quizzes.
+Swipe left or right to see more examples for the word you’re learning and play the mini-games found in the dynamic flashcards, like "fill in the blank."

 As you study, FluentU tracks the vocabulary that you’re learning and uses this information to give you a 100% personalized experience.